sanya-sharma/distributed-systems-ghc/README.md

 ```

-**6. Modify the InitiatePayment function to call above circuit breaker code to execute payment**
+**6. Modify the InitiatePayment function to call above circuit breaker code to execute payment**<br />
 ```
 circuit, ok := circuitBreakerMap[paymentGateway]
 if !ok {